alvarotrigo/fullPage.js/README.md

 **Important** It is helpful to understand that the values in the `anchors` option array correlate directly to the element with the class of `.section` by it's position in the markup.

 - `easing`: (default `easeInOutCubic`) Defines the transition effect to use for the vertical and horizontal scrolling.
 It requires the file `vendors/easings.min.js` or [jQuery UI](http://jqueryui.com/) for using some of [its transitions](http://api.jqueryui.com/easings/).
 Other libraries could be used instead.
+For a demonstration of the different easing-effects, please see [this demo](https://codepen.io/philippwilhelm/full/NWRgpzj).

 - `easingcss3`: (default `ease`) Defines the transition effect to use in case of using `css3:true`.
 You can use the [pre-defined ones](http://www.w3schools.com/cssref/css3_pr_transition-timing-function.asp) (such as `linear`, `ease-out`...) or create your own ones using the `cubic-bezier` function.
 You might want to use [Matthew Lein CSS Easing Animation Tool](http://matthewlein.com/ceaser/) for it.